 Some molds are an integral part of the food on which they grow, like the mold that makes blue cheese or the white mold that forms a thin layer on the outside of hard salami.
-But mold in the refrigerator can be dangerous; such molds ruin food and can cause negative health effects ranging from allergic reactions to cancer.
+But some mold in the refrigerator can be dangerous.
+Such molds ruin food and can cause negative health effects ranging from allergic reactions to cancer.

-In the case of hard cheese and firm vegetables or fruit, it's usually safe to cut away the mold along with an inch of the surrounding food and use what's left if the mold is not extensive.
-A coating of mold on ham and hard salami is normal; the meats are safe to eat once you scrub it away.
+In the case of hard cheese and firm vegetables or fruit, it's usually safe to cut away the mold along with an inch of the surrounding food and use what's left if the mold isn't extensive.
+A coating of mold on hard salami is normal; the meats are safe to eat once you scrub it away.

 Mold on the Refrigerator Itself

 Mold spreads by airborne spores, so moldy food in the fridge may eventually lead to mold growing on the appliance itself.
-Clean mold from the inside of the refrigerator by scrubbing it with a solution of 1 tablespoon of baking soda mixed with 1 quart of water and rinsing with plain water.
-Mold can also grow on the rubber seals around the door; remove it with 1 tablespoon of chlorine bleach mixed with 1 quart of water.
+Clean the inside of the refrigerator to remove the mold by scrubbing it with a solution of 1 tablespoon of baking soda mixed with 1 quart of water and rinsing with plain water.
+Mold can also grow on the rubber seals around the door.
+Remove it with 1 tablespoon of chlorine bleach mixed with 1 quart of water.

 Preventing Mold Growth